harrelfe/blogdown/content/post/journey.md

 +++

 <small>
-The difference between Bayesian and frequentist inference in a nutshell:<br>With Bayes you start with a prior distribution for θ and given your data make an inference about the θ-driven process generating your data (whatever that process may be), to quantify evidence for every possible value of θ.
-With frequentism, you make assumptions about the process that generated your data, and try to build evidence for what θ is not.
+The difference between Bayesian and frequentist inference in a nutshell:<br>With Bayes you start with a prior distribution for θ and given your data make an inference about the θ-driven process generating your data (whatever that process happened to be), to quantify evidence for every possible value of θ.
+With frequentism, you make assumptions about the process that generated your data and infinitely many replications of them, and try to build evidence for what θ is not.

 Frequentism is about the data generating process.
 Bayes is about the θ generating process.

+A p-value cannot be computed unless you know how data come to be: the complete experiemental design, that the design was faithfully executed without exception, and fully how data can be regenerated for infinitely many replications (the sampling scheme).
 </small>
 <hr>
 <small>